 Our family practices gratitude throughout the year.
 Just as many of us use New Year's Day to revisit and reinvigorate our life goals, Thanksgiving can be a good time to refresh our commitment to being grateful in our lives.

 The intention of Thanksgiving is to give thanks, yet for those of us who care about animals, Thanksgiving can be a sad day.
-Did you know that 45 million beautiful animals lives are taken just for this one day?
+Did you know that 45 million beautiful animals' lives are abruptly ended just for this one day?

 To honor their lives, we celebrate with a delectable vegan spread complete with all the trimmings.
-Another of our traditions we love is going to Animal Place's Thank the Turkeys where we feed the turkeys instead of eating them.
-Our family has enjoyed this event for many years and it's a wonderful way to come together and express our compassion and love for animals.
+Another of our beloved traditions is going to Animal Place's Thank the Turkeys where we feed the turkeys instead of eating them.
+Our family has enjoyed this event for many years and it's a wonderful way to express our compassion and love for animals.